granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(pic and/or slow mo video\)

 This area of the string is easiest to get a solid slap sound from, and it will be your "home" when slapping.
 It's also the point where the strings have the most give \(in the area not lying over the fretboard\).
-Note that we typically don't want to hit the area of the string that lies over the fretboard, but this might happen when you're first starting out \(especially if you aren't used to having your right hand so close to the last fret\).
+Note that we typically don't want to hit the area of the string that lies over the fretboard, but this might happen when you're first starting out.

 ## Slapping an Actual Bass String :D